Fundserv Inc. Customer Service Standards Policy under the Accessibility for Ontarians with Disabilities Act, 2005

 Feedback is welcomed, as it may identify areas that require change and encourage continuous customer service improvements.
 We are committed to responding to complaints within ten business days.

 Accommodation requests and feedback regarding the delivery of services to people with disabilities may be given by telephone, electronic text, email, or other electronic format, in person, in writing, or by using our website at www.fundserv.com.
-All accommodation requests and feedback should be directed to the Chief People Officer at:
+All accommodation requests and feedback should be directed to the Chief Operations Officer at: